meilisearch/meilisearch/README.md

 Now that your MeiliSearch server is up and running, you can learn more about how to tune your search engine in [the documentation](https://docs.meilisearch.com).

-## How it works

-MeiliSearch uses [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database) as the internal key-value store.
-The key-value store allows to handle updates and queries with small memory and CPU overheads.
-The whole ranking system is [data oriented](https://github.com/meilisearch/MeiliSearch/issues/82) and ensures great performances.

-You can read [this document](deep-dive.md) if you want to dive deeper into the engine.
-The whole process of generating updates and handling queries is described in it.
-Besides, to learn the default rules used for sorting documents, you can take a look at this [typos and ranking rules explanation](typos-ranking-rules.md).

 ### Technical features

 - Provides [6 default ranking criteria](https://github.com/meilisearch/MeiliSearch/blob/3ea5aa18a209b6973b921542d46a79e1c753c163/meilisearch-core/src/criterion/mod.rs#L106-L111) used to [bucket sort](https://en.wikipedia.org/wiki/Bucket_sort) documents